 Click here to view the data dashboard.

-DDS Announcement for Paid Internships Program and Competitive Integrated Employment Incentive funding
+Paid Internships Program and Competitive Integrated Employment Incentive Funding

 Welfare and Institutions code (WIC) was amended to add section 4870 to encourage competitive integrated employment (CIE) for individuals with developmental disabilities.
 CIE is full or part-time work for which an individual is paid minimum wage or greater in a setting with others who do not have disabilities.